lululutt/Sentiment_Analysis_Competition/README.md

 We experimented several ways to optimize our approach to processing the training data.
 Eventually, we found the optimal data pre-processing approach which comprised of 3 key areas: Expand Training Set, TF-IDF & N-Grams.

 ## Algorithm Performance
-### Best Performing model was Model 1 which utilized k-fold cross-validation to tune a Logistic Regression Model.
+Best Performing model was Model 1 which utilized k-fold cross-validation to tune a Logistic Regression Model.
 This achieved an overall accuracy of 0.9056.
+The other, lower performance algorithms are attached for your viewing.